adamf-ssl/CABF-Drafts/NSR.md

    7. system intrusion; or
    8. physical compromise of component integrity.

-**Delegated Third Party**: A natural person or legal entity that is not the CA and that operates any part of a Certificate System.
+**Delegated Third Party**: A natural person or legal entity that is not the CA and that operates any part of a Certificate System or RA System.

 **Key Pair**: The Private Key and its associated Public Key.